fhalamos/anti_smartphone_move/README.md

 # The problem

 I love and hate my smartphone.
-But ultimately, I dont like it.
+But ultimately, I don't like it.
 I just spent too much time looking at it - time I could spend interacting with people in real life, or doing more interesting stuff like reading a book or looking at the sky.

-I tried lots of things to reduce my exposure to my app - like other apps that dishable whatsapp, self enforce rules, etc -  but nothing really worked.
+I tried lots of things to reduce my exposure to my smartphone - like other apps that disable whatsapp, self enforce rules, etc -  but nothing really worked.

 So, ultimately, I just bought a [**great** cheap old school phone](https://www.amazon.com/Ushining-Feature-Unlocked-Mobile-Carrier/dp/B07VRLBZ1M), and decided to turn my smartphone off.
-I still turn it on (and immmediately off) every night for say 20 min to check importat whatsapps from back home, but nothing more.
+I still turn it on (and immediately off) every night for say 20 min to check whatsapps from back home, but nothing more.

-Can you really survive without a smartphone?
-Yes.

-For whatsapp?
-Use text messages, or better, call people.
-And avoid tons of useless texting.

-For google maps?
-Go into a computer and look at g maps there.

-For slack, email, etc etc?
-Use the computer.
-And no, you dont need to be checking your email every 5 min.
+I figure out I really dont need the smartphone.
+I don't need to be checking email, slack and news all the time - I can do that on the computer.
+For google maps I just check my routes in advance on the computer.
+For uber, I can always call a taxi, etc.

-**Now, the only thing I do need to frequently check in my phone is my calendar for the day/following day.**
+*The only thing I do need to frequently check in my phone is my calendar for the day/following day.* At least my calendar is something I continuously need to check, and I don't want to turn my computer on for that.

-Extension: I figured out learning the weather by sms was also useful, so included that too.
+Extension: I figured out checking the weather was also useful, so included that too.

 # Solution

-This little system allows the user to send requests to a twilio phone number - through text messages - to receive the google calendar events of the day or the following day.
+This little system allows the user to send requests to a twilio phone number - through text messages (sms) - to receive the google calendar events of the day or the following day.

 # Use